-My story begins in 1994, when I chanced into taking an Intro to Wheel class at the Dover Art League — just after graduating college with a BA in Psychology.
+My story begins in 1994… I chanced into taking an Intro to Wheel class at the Dover Art League, just after graduating college with a BA in Psychology.
 I fell in love with clay with my very first turn at the wheel!
 My instructor must have noticed that spark.
 She soon after provided me with a key to the studio so I could come and go whenever I found time.
 Most nights, after work, I entered the quiet studio to practice.
-I found inspiration in the works and lives of potters I discovered at my local library — like Lucie Rie, and Bernard Leach.
-Within a few years I acquired a potter’s wheel (the same Brent wheel I use today), an L&L electric kiln (which still fires!), and an essential stack of how-to books (Ceramic Monthly and Pottery Making Illustrated included).
-I taught myself making techniques, how to fire an electric kiln, and glaze preparation, while also participating in workshops, like raku and hand building.
+I found inspiration in the works and lives of potters I discovered at my local library — like Lucie Rie and Bernard Leach.
+Within a few years I acquired a potter’s wheel (the same Brent wheel I still use today), an L&L electric kiln (which still fires!), and an essential stack of how-to books (Ceramic Monthly and Pottery Making Illustrated included).
+I taught myself making techniques, how to fire an electric kiln, and glaze preparation, while also participating in workshops, introducing me to raku and hand building.

 My present home studio is a small, yet inviting space — filled with natural light, stocked with supplies, and works in progress.
 A cozy mug is still a favorite of mine to make, and sharing my love for clay continues to lead to new experiences.
-I feel very lucky to be on this clay journey these last thirty-ish years.
-With every piece I make I remember the happiness that creating with clay has brought me — and how it connects me to my family, friends, and the places I've called home.
+I feel very lucky to be on this clay journey these last thirty-plus years.
+With every piece I make I remember the happiness that creating with clay has brought me… and how it connects me to family, friends, and the places I've called home.

-See photos of my clay journey over the years and find my resume below.
+See photos of my studios and find my resume below.

 Teaching Experience